 Chapter 2: A Scenery of Life

 In Rraos’ own words, what could youth offer that wealth could not?
-If he had enough money, he could keep himself fit regardless of age, hire enough security to be outwardly safe, be in the finest circles for both friends and lovers; in short, there was nothing afforded to him by youth that wealth could not surpass.
+If he had enough money, he could keep himself fit regardless of age, hire enough security to be mostly safe, be in the finest circles for both friends and lovers; in short, there was nothing afforded to him by youth that wealth could not surpass.
 On the other hand, youth came burdened by expectations.
 Youths were expected to work hard and build the strength of character, of mind and body, and of whatever else people decided to tack onto this never-ending list.
 So why must he not disdain his youth?

 Simply put, Rraos did not believe in the work ethics ingrained into the rest of his family.
-If he toiled endlessly, when would he spend the money?
-And if he did not get to spend money, why bother earning it in the first place?
+If he toiled endlessly, when would he spend money?
+And if he did not get to spend, why bother earning in the first place?
 While reasonable at a glance, these ideas often proved problematic in practice for those around him, especially coupled with his detachment towards many aspects of life and connections.
 Only those painfully close to Rraos could see him for the totality of who he was – a swindler born to a family of respected and learned merchants.

-The disaster may not happen on this very day, or even a few days after, but what about in a few weeks?
+It may not happen this very day, or even a few days after, but what about in a few weeks?
 What about in a month?
-Was this possibility of him being hoaxed a divine retribution for all these years he spent making unfair trades and causing others losses?
+Was this possibility of him being hoaxed a divine retribution for all these years he had spent making unfair trades and causing others losses?
 More realistically, was this a plot of revenge by someone he had manipulated for a profit?
 Maybe someone from his own family?
 Or was this a ploy by one of his ‘siblings’ to eliminate him from the race of succession?
 If it was, then he dearly hoped he would know before its completion.
-He would then personally give the perpetrator a written declaration, renouncing any intention of being the Arroxath head.
+He would personally give the perpetrator a written declaration, renouncing any intention of being the Arroxath head.
 Why would he want to be the head when he could be the stomach, digesting profits from both his family and outsiders?

 Sitting on his black velvet adorned couch, Rraos released a deep sigh.
 He had been feeling a curiosity nibbling him for some time now.
 The recollection of a wild young man casually bending the world to his will haunted him.
 It made him itch with the desire to compare.
 It made him petty.